 Rob Gorski: One of the things, our youngest, Emmett, he didn’t talk for the first four years of his life.
-And we were told that he was non verbal, that he would never talk, you know, so we started teaching herself, sign language, teaching him sign language, because it didn’t occur to us at the time that doctors could be wrong.
-I mean, how, how does, how can, how can they see the future?
+And we were told that he was nonverbal, that he would never talk.
+So we started teaching him sign language, because it didn’t occur to us at the time that doctors could be wrong.
+I mean, how can they see the future?
 And there’s no litmus test or blood test is ever going to talk.

-I guess the point is by supporting them and providing unconditional love and acceptance, regardless of the challenges they face is the best way for them to reach whatever their potential is.
+I guess the point is, by supporting them and providing unconditional love and acceptance regardless of the challenges they face, is the best way for them to reach whatever their potential is.
 And it has to be their potential.
-It can’t be what.
-Where you want them to be or where you feel they should be.
+It can’t be where you want them to be or where you feel they should be.
 It’s what’s best for them.

-You know, my kids, I want them to reach whatever their potential is.
-They may not necessarily be a predetermined level that they, they can cap off at or top off ed and you know, and so all you can do is continue to find new ways to support your kids and help them navigate life.
+I want my kids to reach whatever their potential is.
+They may not necessarily be a predetermined level that they can cap off at or top off at.
+So all you can do is continue to find new ways to support your kids and help them navigate life.

-Despite the challenges that, uh, that they may face being autistic or, you know, having other emotional or physical health, uh, uh, things that complicate everyday life.
-And so just allow them to be themselves and love and support them no matter what, it may not be, you know, what you want in the end, but for my wife and I, and we decided a long time ago that in the end we want our kids to be happy and healthy.
+Despite the challenges they may face, being autistic, or having other emotional or physical health issues, things that complicate everyday life.
+And so just allow them to be themselves, and love and support them no matter what.
+It may not be what you want in the end, but for my wife and I, and we decided a long time ago that in the end we want our kids to be happy and healthy.
 And if that’s where they end up, then I feel like we’ve done okay.
 If that makes sense.

-And that the goal, I think really for any parent, typical guns or other is to make sure that your kids are happy and healthy.
-Right.
+And that the goal, I think really for any parent, typical ones or other, is to make sure that your kids are happy and healthy.
 It’s no different than I think everybody else.
 And they know that you love them, and they know that you’re proud of them, no matter how different they may be or, or how much they may struggle.
 That goes a long way.

 You just have to be the best that you could be for your kid.
-Biggest part of that is, is sticking around and being actively involved in and doing the best that you can do.
+Biggest part of that is sticking around and being actively involved and doing the best that you can do.
 So let your kid become the best that they can be.

 David Hirsch: That’s fabulous.
 That’s fabulous.
-So, uh, is there anything else you’d like to say before we wrap up?
+So, is there anything else you’d like to say before we wrap up?

 Sometimes that’s all people need is just someone to listen.
-I even help people get started blogging because I find it to be a huge benefit for me.
+I even help people get started blogging, because I find it to be a huge benefit for me.
 Anything I can do to help make things better, what I want to do.

 David Hirsch: So if somebody wants to follow up with you or support your work, they can simply go to theautismdad.com.

 David Hirsch: That’s fabulous.
-So, Rob, thank you for taking the time and for the many insights, as a reminder, Rob is just one of the dads who has agreed to be a mentor father as part of the Special Father’s Network, a mentoring program for fathers raising a child with special needs.
+So, Rob, thank you for taking the time and for the many insights.
+As a reminder, Rob is just one of the dads who has agreed to be a mentor father as part of the Special Fathers Network, a mentoring program for fathers raising a child with special needs.

-If you’d like to be a mentor father or are seeking advice from a mentor father with a similar situation to your own, please go to 21stcenturydad.org.
+If you’d like to be a mentor father, or are seeking advice from a mentor father with a similar situation to your own, please go to 21stcenturydad.org.

 Rob Gorski: Thank you very much.
 I appreciate your time.

-Tom Couch: The Special Father’s Network is a dad to dad mentoring program for fathers raising children with special needs through our personalized matching process, new fathers with special needs children connect with mentor fathers in a similar situation.
+Tom Couch: The Special Fathers Network is a dad to dad mentoring program for fathers raising children with special needs.
+Through our personalized matching process, new fathers with special needs children connect with mentor fathers in a similar situation.
 It’s a great way for fathers to support fathers.

-David Hirsch: And thank you for listening to this Special Fathers Network podcast, stories of fathers, helping fathers.
+David Hirsch: And thank you for listening to this Special Fathers Network Podcast, stories of fathers helping fathers.